cezarysanecki/parking-domain/README.md

             - all vehicles drive away
             - reservation time has expired
 - Making reservation on chosen parking spot is available for additional fee
-- Reservations can be made, cancelled any time but 4-5am
+- Reservations can be made and cancelled at any time, except the period between 4-5am.
 - Reservation can be made for
     - morning (7:00-17:00)
     - evening (18:00-24:00)